‘The Guns of Navarone’

 ‘Patton’

-From a military family of wealth, Patton grew up privileged.
+From a military family of wealth, Patton (George C. Scott) grew up privileged.
 Complex, arrogant, profane, Scott commands the screen as he embodies the war hero who fell from grace.
 A brilliant tactician, he helped better Rommel in North Africa but refused to toe the line of the Allied High Command.
-It’s long suffering colleagues such as General Omar N. Bradley (Karl Malden – On the Waterfront, A Streetcar Named Desire) who attempt to deal with ego in their midst as the American clashes with his British counterpart, Field Marshall Montgomery.
+It’s long suffering colleagues such as General Omar N. Bradley (Karl Malden) who attempt to deal with ego in their midst as the American clashes with his British counterpart, Field Marshall Montgomery (Michael Bates).

-Directed by Franklin J. Schaffner (The Boys From Brazil, The Planet of the Apes) and written by Francis Ford Coppola, Patton runs for almost three hours and covers just two years of Patton’s rise, fall and D-Day re-emergence.
+Directed by Franklin J. Schaffner and written by Francis Ford Coppola, Patton runs for almost three hours and covers just two years of Patton’s rise, fall and D-Day re-emergence.
 It’s a stodgy, bloated ride dealing with a man so in his element in the theatre of war.

 Rating: 50%